-Organized in celebration of Hispanic Heritage Month and as part of Destination Freedom: Civil Rights Struggles Then and Now, a two-year series of exhibits, programs, and dialogues to commemorate significant milestones and anniversaries of the Civil Rights Movement.
+Organized in celebration of Black History Month and as part of Destination Freedom: Civil Rights Struggles Then and Now, a two-year series of exhibits, programs, and dialogues to commemorate significant milestones and anniversaries of the Civil Rights Movement.

-You're invited to travel along with us and explore Latino and African American history, culture and more through a range of community events and programs.
+You're invited to travel along with us and explore African American and Latino history, culture and more through a range of community events and programs.
 To reach our destination, we need a passport ... a community passport!